 Generally defined, extortion involves inducing someone to hand over money, property, or anything of value by using force or violence or the threat of such.
 Both Florida and the federal government have laws prohibiting this conduct.
 Whether you have been accused of a state or federal crime, you are facing severe consequences.
 For the most part, extortion in either jurisdiction is a felony, and conviction penalties can include decades in prison and tens of thousands of dollars in fines.
 If you are facing charges, your freedom, reputation, relationships, and professional future are at stake.
 Because the consequences are so serious, it is crucial that you retain the services of a Miami extortion attorney who can fight for you both in and out of the courtroom.

-Backed by over 35 years of legal experience, I, Jonathan Blecher, can deliver the aggressive legal representation you need.
+Backed by over 40 years of legal experience, I can deliver the aggressive legal representation you need.
 I am a former prosecutor who knows how the other side thinks.
-I use this knowledge to my client's advantage when developing a defense strategy to challenge the accusations made against them.
-I have helped thousands of people through criminal matters of varying complexity and am intimately familiar with the processes of both state and federal courts.
+I use this knowledge to my client’s advantage when developing a defense strategy to challenge the accusations made against them.
+I have helped thousands of people through criminal matters of varying complexity at my firm, Jonathan B. Blecher, P.A., and I am intimately familiar with the processes of both state and federal courts.
 Whatever charges you are facing, you can trust that you will get dedicated legal counsel from me.

 What Is Florida’s Extortion Law?